top of page

 Roberta S. Pamplona

-My areas of specialization are feminist and critical theory, law & society, critical criminology, political sociology, urban violence, and Latin American studies.
+Hi/Olá!
+I am a PhD candidate in Sociology at the University of Toronto, Canada.
+Beginning in Fall 2025, I will join Mount Royal University in Calgary, Canada, as an incoming assistant professor of sociological theory.
+My areas of specialization include feminist and critical theory, law and society, political sociology, critical criminology, and Latin American studies.
+I’m interested in how feminist ideas move through political contexts, how racialized ideologies influence these processes, and what these dynamics mean for activism on the ground.
 My work has been recently published in the journals Gender & Society and Social Politics: International Studies in Gender, State & Society

-I grew up as a settler in Southern Brazil, moving between Palhoça (where my family is from) and Porto Alegre (where I studied and worked).
+Before coming to Canada to pursue my PhD, I worked as a volunteer with various grassroots organizations and as a research assistant on several projects related to violence in Brazil.
+I grew up as a settler in southern Brazil, moving between Palhoça (where my family is from) and Porto Alegre (where I studied and worked).
 I enjoy reading novels and memoirs about millennials living under capitalism, baking, biking, and doing pottery.

 bottom of page